mingmao-inflection/RL/docs/guides/dpo.md

   ]
 }
 ```
-2. `task_spec`: The `TaskDataSpec` for this dataset.
+2. `task_name`: The unique task identifier for this dataset.
 This should specify the name you choose for this dataset.

 DPO training supports only two completions (where the lowest rank is preferred and the highest one is rejected), with each completion being a single response.
 For example:
 ```json